Dr Divine Charura

 Dr Divine Charura is a Course Director for the Psychological Therapies and Mental Postgraduate courses.
 He is a Chartered Psychologist and member of the British Psychological Society (BPS).
-He is registered with the Health Care and Professions Council (HCPC) as a Practitioner/Counselling Psychologist.
+He is registered with the Health and Care Professions Council (HCPC) as a Practitioner/Counselling Psychologist.
 Divine has also been qualified as a Psychotherapist for years and is registered as an adult Psychotherapist with the United Kingdom Council for Psychotherapy (UKCP).

 Divine's work experience includes working in diverse psychological, psychiatric/clinical and therapeutic settings including within the UK National Health Service (NHS), voluntary sector and in private practice.
 Divine's psychotherapeutic interests include the transformational potential of the therapeutic relationship when working with complex psychological distress, the impact of relationships, love/attachment, diversity and culture on psychological development and wellbeing.
 Through such interest and experience as a psychotherapist and as a practitioner psychologist, Divine continues to be engaged in clinical practice working with a wide range of psychological presentations and disorders.
 This informs his teaching of theory, interests in research as well as supervision of trainee or qualified psychotherapists/psychologists.

 In 2015, Divine became a Fellow with the Higher Education Academy.
 Divine is one of the few academics within the Leeds Beckett University Media centre who can be called upon to present or provide expert opinion on a range of subjects.
 He has previously contributed to ongoing news stories and featured on within the media and different radio shows.